Kavanaugh Protege Moves Closer to Taking DC Circuit Bench

 But Republicans praised the nominee, citing the American Bar Association on Tuesday ranking Walker well qualified.
 The ABA upped its ranking after telling the Senate last year that the nominee was not qualified for his district appointment.

 The nomination is clouded in controversy, with D.C.
-Circuit Chief Judge Sri Srinivasan referring a request for investigation to another circuit court over possible ethics violations by McConnell and the retiring Circuit Judge Thomas Griffith, 65, appointed by President George W. Bush in 2005.
+Circuit Chief Judge Sri Srinivasan on Tuesday referring a request for investigation to another circuit court over possible ethics violations by McConnell and the retiring Circuit Judge Thomas Griffith, 65, appointed by President George W. Bush in 2005.

-The outgoing judge denied facing political pressure to leave the bench on Tuesday, saying in an NPR interview that the “the sole reason for my retirement” is his wife’s 2009 diagnoses with a “debilitating chronic illness.”
+The outgoing judge has denied facing political pressure to leave the bench, saying in an NPR interview on Tuesday that the “the sole reason for my retirement” is his wife’s 2009 diagnoses with a “debilitating chronic illness.”

+There was no mention of the pending investigation on Wednesday as Democrats focused on Walker’s position on the Affordable Care Act, while Republicans praised him for a recent ruling that blocked the city of Louisville from prohibiting drive-in church services on Easter to slow the spread of Covid-19.

-Senator Dianne Feinstein, D-Calif., took Walker head-on with questions on his position that the Supreme Court upholding the Affordable Care Act was “indefensible” and “catastrophic” in a July 2018 op-ed.
+Feinstein took Walker head-on with questions on his position that the Affordable Care Act, commonly known as Obamacare, was an “indefensible decision.”

-Feinstein raised concern that his appointment would “exacerbate the health care crisis in this country” during the Covid-19 pandemic.
+The top Senate Judiciary Democrat raised concern that his appointment would “exacerbate the health care crisis in this country” during the Covid-19 pandemic.

 But Walker said he penned the op-ed as an academic and a citizen engaged in matters of public concern.

-“I understand that my role now is different than my role then,” the nominee said, later assuring the panel that he understands that the Supreme Court ruling is binding.
+“I understand that my role now is different than my role then,” the nominee said, later assuring the panel that he understands that the Supreme Court ruling upholding Obamacare is binding.

 “As a judge it’s not my job to define policy.
 It’s my job to go where the law leads,” Walker said.